grrolland/archi-groovy-scripting-plugin/README.md

 ## Roadmap
 The roadmap is shared with you helped by the __Issues__ section of the project.
 Be free to create __Feature Issue__ and we could discuss about it and add it to the roadmap.

-## Contributing code to Archi and Plug-ins
+## Contributing code to Archi Groovy Scripting Plug-in
 First, create an issue, feature or not.

 After that, you can fork the project, add your code and create a pull request attached to your issue.